 Teens have different needs than seniors when it comes to mattress size and type.
-Pregnant women have their own unique mattress requirements, as do kids.
+Pregnant women have their own unique mattress requirements, as do kids and the elderly.
 The key to better sleep throughout your whole life is to understand that your mattress needs to change with your age and life situation.
 Just as there isn’t one-kind-fits-all mattress, there isn’t a mattress type that’s evergreen and will work at every stage of life.

-The Better Sleep Council suggests evaluating your mattress around the 5- to 7-year mark.
-That doesn’t necessarily mean getting a new mattress, but simply thinking about whether your current sleep environment is meeting your needs, is comfortable and in good condition.
-If it’s not up to snuff, fight the urge to squeeze every bit of life out of the mattress you’ve had for a decade.
+Most experts recommend evaluating your mattress around the 5- to 7-year mark.
+That doesn’t necessarily mean getting a new mattress, but simply thinking about whether your current sleep environment is meeting your needs Is comfortable and in good condition?
+Are there any tears or stains or lumps that make it difficult to relax into a deep sleep?
+If it’s not up to snuff, fight the urge to squeeze every bit of life out of it.
+Remember, your health and sleep are at stake.

 Studies show that most Americans are more than a bit lax when it comes to updating their mattresses, which can impair their ability to enjoy the benefits of a great night of sleep.
 While your mom might feel nostalgic about keeping the bed you had since you were a kid, you’re old enough to know when it’s time to let it go.
 For starters, old mattresses have a serious ick factor – a buildup of sweat, dead skin cells and allergens.